xqzr2000/SideBuySide_Blitz/README.md

 ## Elevator Pitch

-Quick question: would you hand your entire Amazon order history to Shopify so they could recommend products to you?
+Quick question: would you hand your entire Amazon order history to Shopify just so they could recommend products to you?

 Probably not.

-But what if you could use that shopping history to get recommendations from every online store at once—without any of them ever seeing your personal data?
+But what if you could use that same shopping history to get recommendations from the entire online market

-Sounds impossible.
+without handing your personal profile to every store?

 Give me the next minute and I'll show you how.

 We call it SideBuySide.

+Today, online recommendations live inside walled gardens.

-Today, recommendations come with a trade-off.
-The more a platform knows about you, the better its suggestions—but only within that platform.
-You give up privacy and still get a limited view of the market.
+The more a platform knows about you, the better it gets, but only inside its own walls.

-SideBuySide changes that.
+SideBuySide breaks down those walls.

-You save products from any website to your personal Side Shelf.
-Your shopping history stays under your control.
+You save products from anywhere on the web to your personal Side Shelf, while keeping that history under your control.

-Then our AI shopping agent, SideKick, gets to work.
-It analyzes what you're looking for, searches across vendors, compares prices, finds similar products, and uncovers better deals.
+Then SideKick, our AI shopping agent, goes to work.

+It understands what you're looking for, scans across vendors, compares prices, and surfaces better matches.

-Vendors don't see your identity, your purchase history, or your personal profile.
-They simply receive anonymous product requests and compete to offer the best match.
+Vendors don't get your identity or your full shopping profile.

-The result?
-Better recommendations, more choice, lower prices, and privacy by design.
+They get a product request and compete for your business.

+And we're starting with a very specific market: college freshmen.

+They're becoming independent consumers for the first time, buying similar everyday essentials, living in similar campus environments.

+That gives us a focused, repeatable go-to-market.

+One campus, then another, and every year a new freshman class.

+From there, SideBuySide grows with them.

+Your data works for you, not for one store.

 SideBuySide.

-Shop with the whole market, not just one store.
+Shop the whole market, not just one store.

 ## Who is Sidekick

 Sidekick is SideBuySide’s AI agent.
 It helps you organize your Side Shelf, compare items within the same category, and scout the internet for better deals.

+## Q: How does SideBuySide keep my data private and still give me tailored recommendations?**

+Most shopping platforms personalize by collecting your history on their servers.
+SideBuySide takes a different approach, inspired by Retrieval-Augmented Generation (RAG).

+Your shopping history lives in a **private vector database on your own device**, not on our servers or any vendor's.
+Each purchase, saved item and preference is stored as a searchable "memory" that only you control.

+When you ask SideKick to find a better deal, it **retrieves only what's relevant to that one shopping task**.
+Say you're looking for running shoes.
+SideKick might pull your usual size, the brands you've bought before and your typical price range.
+It won't touch your grocery orders or last year's electronics purchases.
+That small, task-specific context shapes the search, and vendors see only an anonymous product request.
+Your full history never leaves your hands.

 ## UI Demo